whsdu/Backward-Chain/README.md

 # DT examples
 #### Build Project and Test
-1. You could build the project to get the executable file.
+1. Build the project to get the executable file.
     > `stack build --copy-bins`
 1. Demo search file is "./demoExamples/search/demo.txt" \
-   If you would like to query conclusion `p1`, run
+   If you would like to query conclusion `p1`, ordering function is composition of `weakest-link` and `eli` then:
-    > `DT-exe ./demoExamples/search/demo.txt p1`
+    > `DT-exe ./demoExamples/search/demo.txt p1 weakest-eli`

     The query result includes 9 paths, each path represents a argument that related to the query conclusion (direct/indirect support/defend).